-Indigenous Health Liaisons are a key part of the care team providing support, advocacy and health education to Indigenous clients and their families in hospital and community settings.
+Indigenous health liaisons are a key part of care teams, providing cultural support, advocacy and health information to Indigenous clients and their families in hospital and community settings.

-- Advocate for Indigenous clients and assist in system navigation
+- Advocate for your choices and decisions in care planning

 Ahead of B.C.
 Indigenous Nurses Day, Peggy Napope shares why she became a nurse and the gifts she brings to her role as an Indigenous health liaison.